simoninireland/epydemic/doc/cookbook/population-powerlaw-cutoff.rst

         KAPPA = 'kappa'     #: Cutoff of degree distribution

         def __init__( self, m ):
             '''Create a dynamics over the given model.
-There is no prorotype network parameter as we'll create one using experimental parameters.
+There is no prototype network given as we'll create one using experimental parameters.

             :param m: the model'''
             super(PWCPopulation, self).__init__(m)